 - A. Preparation of official controls.
-The Planning Commission may, or, if so requested by the Board, shall prepare or update official controls, which, when adopted by ordinance of the Board, will further the objectives and goals of the Comprehensive Plan.
-The Commission may also draft such regulations, programs, or legislation as may, in its judgment, be required to preserve the integrity of the Comprehensive Plan and assure its systematic execution and which shall be presented to the Board for its consideration and adoption by ordinance if it so deems such to be in the public welfare.
+The Planning Commission may, or, if so requested by the Board, shall prepare or update official controls, which, when approved by the Board, will further the objectives and goals of the Comprehensive Plan.
+The Commission may also draft such regulations, programs, or legislation as may, in its judgment, be required to preserve the integrity of the Comprehensive Plan and assure its systematic execution and which shall be presented to the Board for its consideration and approval if it so deems such to be in the public welfare.

 - B. Form.
 Official controls may include:

-- A. The Comprehensive Plan;
+- a.
+The Comprehensive Plan;

-- B. Zoning and land use regulations; and
+- b.
+Zoning and land use regulations; and

-- C. Maps showing the boundaries of zones within each of which separate controls over the type and degree of permissible land used are defined. - C. Amendments to official controls.
+- c.
+Maps showing the boundaries of zones within each of which separate controls over the type and degree of permissible land used are defined. - C. Amendments to official controls.
 Procedures for adopting or amending official controls are found in 17.06 Permit Processing and 17.18 Legislative Actions.

-17.02.030 - Authority
+17.02.030 - Effective Date and Savings